 Alright.
 Back tomorrow with the Cheddar Bay Conference Championship Week thread and a good idea about who the best bet is to win the Super Bowl of the four teams left.
 Hope everyone’s Thursday stays on the up.

 *To Lerner’s credit, there are certain important things that aren’t completely lost on him:

 After joking (or maybe not) about being so frustrated with game outcomes that he might have thrown chairs before, Lerner talked about whether he wants to win even more than the fans do.

 “I don’t know that I’d say that.
 I would like to say that, but I don’t think it’s appropriate to say that.
 I think people are exhausted from losing in this town.
 I think as a Browns fan from birth I’m exhausted too.
 I think people are irritated.
 They have every reason to be.
 You know.
 And it’s on me.
 I would like to think we’re moving this thing in the right direction.”

 On the biggest critics and his frustration with their criticisms.

 “Most of the people who say that or feel that way or air those feelings do so because they care about the Browns.
 It’s not people necessarily out to get anybody.
 It’s people who are passionate about this team.
 They feel things, see things or sense things and air them.
 I’d rather have that than indifference.”

 No doubt.
-Think of what a genuine prince this guy could be if he could just get all that blood off the family crest by figuring out a way to give the Browns back to Cleveland.
-Of course, nothing short of total upheaval will work, but we’re out of other options.
-And Grossi can help, too.
+Think of what a genuine prince this guy could be if he could figure out a way to give the Browns back to Cleveland.
+Grossi can help, too.
 There’s an epic tale of redemption to be written here.
 People need to step up and own it.

 UPDATE: Grossi apologizes at Cleveland.com this morning, both in print: